The Basics: Overview

-Kids ages 5 to 10 need to go to the doctor or nurse for a “well-child visit” once a year.
+Children ages 5 to 10 need to go to the doctor or nurse for a “well-child visit” once a year.

-At these visits, the doctor or nurse can help catch problems early, when they may be easier to treat.
-A well-child visit is also a chance to ask any questions you may have about your child’s behavior or development.
+At a well-child visit, the doctor or nurse can help catch any problems early, when they may be easier to treat.
+You will also have a chance to ask any questions you may have about your child’s behavior or development.

-Make the most of your child’s visit:
+To make the most of your child’s visit:

-- Gathering important information
+- Gather important information

-- Making a list of questions for the doctor
+- Make a list of questions for the doctor

-- Knowing what to expect from the visit
+- Know what to expect from the visit

 What about cost?